 Year of call: 2016

 A former solicitor-advocate with over 10 years in private practice as a principal and consultant solicitor-advocate, Kamar has been an advocate in the Chancery Division, Queens Bench Division, Administrative Court and the Senior Costs office.
-He has been advocate in the Court of Appeal on many occasions during his long career as a solicitor-advocate.
+Kamar’s year of call is 2016 but he has been practicing as High Court Advocate in all proceedings since 2007 as a solicitor-advocate and he has been advocate in the Court of Appeal on many occasions during his long career.

-He has a wide following from the South, South West, Midlands and the Northern Circuit.
+He has a wide following from the South, South West, Midlands and the Northern Circuit and Wales.

 Kamar has extensive practice in the following areas of law:-

-Partnership disputes, family law and financial disputes, personal Injury, clinical negligence, Trust & Probate, regulatory matters, costs disputes, detail assessment hearings, injunctions, housing disrepair, breach of contract, Immigration and crime.
+Partnership disputes, Employment law, family law and financial disputes, personal injury, clinical negligence, Trust & Probate, boundary dispute, regulatory matters, costs disputes, detail assessment hearings, injunctions, housing disrepair, breach of contract, Immigration and crime.
+Defending forfeiture of lease following section 146 notice under Landlord and Tenant Act 1925 as well as Trade Mark matters including passing off.

 Qualifications & Awards